xshapira/dantico/README.md

         :param cls: Access the class of the object that is being validated
         :param v: Validate the value
-        :return: The result of the name_must_be_unique function
+        :return: The result of the username_must_be_unique function
         """

         @sync_to_async